mopidy/mopidy/docs/ext/mpd.rst

 original MPD server, but implements the MPD protocol itself, and is thus compatible with clients for the original MPD server.

-For more details on our MPD server implementation, see :mod:`mopidy.frontends.mpd`.
+For more details on our MPD server implementation, see :mod:`mopidy.mpd`.

 Known issues